 If you would like us to help you prepare an Addback Schedule which is in line with market expectations, or want to have a no obligation chat with one of our Consultants, please get in contact with us by email at firstname.lastname@example.org (you can still run it past your Accountant for their final tick of approval but let’s see if we can save you some time, money and embarrassment by getting your ducks lined up first).

-If liked this Tutorial, please click the SHARE and LIKE buttons and we can bring you more great Tutorials.
+If you liked this Tutorial, please SHARE with others and we can bring you more great Tutorials.
 Likewise, if you have any burning topics you’d like us to cover, we welcome your suggestion.
 Just send us an email or message and we’ll take it on board.

 The information contained in this post is an opinion based on past experience.
 Do not take this as financial advice.